 #2: Pay Yourself First

 Most financial experts recommend “paying yourself first.”
 That means before you spend anything – even pay the bills – you should be taking out a certain percentage of your paycheck and putting it aside for the future (in a 401K, ROTH IRA account, etc).
+This can be made easier by saving money in the best ways you can, for example, purchasing items with discount codes from websites like PromoCodeWatch.com to lower the price and have more money to put aside.
 Funny thing is, when it comes to money, most of us don’t have a problem doing this, but when it comes to taking care of ourselves, it can be a different story.
 Making your health and wellness a top priority over everything else can seem selfish, especially if you are the one taking care of everyone else in your family, but it’s not a luxury, it’s a necessity!
 We’ve all heard the idea that it’s important to “put on your oxygen mask first” before those around you, and it’s true.
 Without your health, you simply won’t sustain the energy and strength you need to give to everyone else around you.

 #3: Automate your savings

 Make it easy to save both calories and money by automating as much as you can.
 Just like setting up an automatic direct deposit system for saving a certain amount of your paycheck, you can also automate healthy habits to help you save a certain percentage of calories too.
 For example, breakfast.
 Find one or two of your favorite, go-to healthy breakfasts and make them a part of your daily morning routine.
 Exercise?
 Automate your workout schedule so that you don’t have to spend time or energy picking out your workout or setting it up.
 With an existing exercise plan in place all you’ll need to do is just get up and go.
 Make it easy to succeed at saving time, energy (and calories!) by eliminating the decision making process as often as possible.